Senator Rand Paul of Kentucky may be the only Republican who can beat Hillary Clinton for president in 2016.

 For Republicans, there is a silver lining to the re-election of Barack Obama.
 The door is now open for real change in 2016.
 The recently adopted Romney Rules at the RNC, which would have locked out any true democratic participation and guaranteed eight more years of GOP establishment, top-down, Brahman-style, domination, are now moot.
 The gate is open.

 The change that will be debated in the next presidential election will not be about tax percentages, or troop withdrawal timetables, or welfare for Big Bird, or who should be the next chairman of the Federal Reserve.
-The change that will be debated will be about fundamentals, about monetary policy, about the philosophical underpinnings of our foreign policy, about the relevancy of the American constitution and where we are headed as a people.
+The change that will be debated will be about fundamentals, about monetary policy, about the philosophical underpinnings of our foreign policy, about the relevancy of the American Constitution and where we are headed as a people.

 It will not be the red team against the blue team, espousing the same things in different degrees, rather it will be about real differences.

 Should the Federal Reserved continue to operate in secret, manipulating the monetary system be creating wealth for its own board members and their corporate cronies, robbing the poor and the middle class?
 Or should its work be transparent and accountable?
-Remember, 80% now want the FED audited, it was not even mentioned by either candidate.
+Remember, 80% now want the FED audited, in 2012 it was not even mentioned by either candidate.

 Corruption on Wall Street, K Street and in the corridors of Capitol Hill will become issues.